 - provide ongoing access and operational use of the harbour

 - remove decomposing seaweed and maintain harbour water quality; and,

 - restore natural tidal flushing.

-Jurien Bay Boat Harbour maintenance dredging campaigns are completed approximately every two years and previously material generated has been placed in the dune system north of the harbour.
-DoT is seeking a long-term sustainable solution with the material now proposed to be returned to the offshore marine environment into a natural seabed depression.
+Jurien Bay Boat Harbour maintenance dredging campaigns are completed approximately every two years.
+For previous campaigns, dredged material has been placed onshore in a designated area north of the harbour.
+DoT has been seeking a long-term sustainable solution with dredged material now proposed to be returned to the offshore marine environment into a natural seabed depression.

 |Jurien Bay Boat Harbour maintenance dredging offshore placement||Kb|

 |Jurien Bay Boat Harbour long-term monitoring and management plan||Kb|

 - Safety, navigation and data - coast cams

 |03/08/2020: Reconfiguration concept proposed for Jurien Bay Boat Harbour|